claireleblanc/GPSeq-Pipeline/docker/READEME.md

 ## Update the run file

+Create a copy of the **run_example_human.sh** file with `cp run_example_human.sh run_RunID.sh` where runID is the unique identifier for this experiment.

-Using the **run_example.sh** file as a template, updated the lines indicated with comments.
+Open this new file in a text editor (such as nano) and update the lines with comments.
 Specifically, update:
 - The run_id, which should match the run id used when naming the config file
 - The path to the input fastq files.
 The path provided should be the path to a folder containing a `fastq` folder which contains the files of interest.
 Inside this `fastq` folder, the fastq files must be named as `libraryID.fastq`
 - The name of the config_centrality file
 - The name of the restriction enzyme used in the GPSeq experiment
 - Optional: The parameters of the GPSeq score calculation script.

+## Run the pipeline

+Depending on the input size, this could take days to run.
+We recommmend running in the background (we recommend tmux)

+Go into the correct folder:
+`cd /home/GPSeq-Pipeline/`

+Run the script: `bash run_RunID.sh` wherer runID is the unique identifier for this experiment.

 ## If container finished with error: